 What is shadow IT?

 Shadow IT is the use of unauthorized or non-standard information technology solutions in organizations.
-It’s sometimes called rogue IT or stealth IT.
-Basically, shadow IT is when employees buy and use hardware, apps, and SaaS outside of their organization's IT department knowledge or approved budget.
+Because software is so easy for anyone to acquire, employees can easily buy and use hardware and SaaS applications without notifying IT or obtaining budget approval.

 What are the risks of shadow IT?